barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server/1512-facet-widget-surfaces.md

   - A badge placed inside the panel header (`<template #actions>`).
   - A contextual composer below the widget content (button, severity toggle, comment list).
   - Author-aware deletion: only the current operator can remove their entries; entries store their source index so removals map back into the draft array.
+  - Resolve/undo icon controls with tooltips so operators can flip the `resolution` field in-place.
+These controls emit the same decorator events as the composer, ensuring addressed items persist through the Ajv validator and telemetry snapshots.

 ## Guidelines for New Widgets